37 Online Editing Jobs for Freelancers (Including Beginners)

 24) Cambridge Proofreading

-Cambridge Proofreading offers proofreading and editing services to a wide range of clients.
-However, most of their clients are students and academics.
+Cambridge Proofreading offers proofreading and editing services to a wide range of clients, but most of their clients are students and academics.

 Their editors are responsible for proofreading.